Multi-core parallel tempering Bayeslands for basin and landscape evolution: Background and Related Work

-Parallel tempering has been motivated by thermodynamics of physical systems where the temperature of a system determines the ability to change \cite{patriksson2008temperature}.
-Parallel tempering is also known as replica exchange or the Multi-Markov Chain method \cite{hukushima1996exchange,hansmann1997parallel} suitable for multi-modal distributions by running multiple MCMC chains at different {\it temperatures} in parallel.
-Typically, gradient free proposals within chains are used for proposals for exploring multi-modal and discontinuous posteriors \cite{sen1996bayesian,maraschini2010monte} .

-The Markov chains in the parallel replicas have stationary distributions which are equal to (up to a proportionality constant) $p(\theta|\mb D)^{\beta}$, where $\beta\in[0,1]$, with $\beta=0$ corresponds to a stationary distribution which is uniform and $\beta=1$ corresponds to a stationary distribution which is the posterior.
-The replica with smaller values of $\beta$ are able to explore a larger regions of distribution, while those with higher values of $\beta$ typically explore local regions.
+PT-MCMC features an ensemble of replicas (samplers) that are executed in parallel with the ability to explore multi-modal posterior distributions \citep{geyer1995annealing}.
+Parallel tempering carries out an exchange of parameters in neighbouring replicas during sampling that is helpful in escaping local minima.
+In other words, the Markov chains in the ensemble of replicas have stationary distributions which are equal to (up to a proportionality constant) $p(\theta|\mb D)^{\beta}$, where $\beta\in[0,1]$ and is known as the {\it temperature} of the replica.
+A replica which has a temperature of $\beta=0$ has a stationary distribution which is uniform while one which has a temperature $\beta=1$ corresponds to a stationary distribution which is the posterior $p(\theta|\mb D)$.
+This means that the replica where $\beta<<1$ have local maxima which are less separated, and therefore, replicas with smaller values of $\beta$ are less likely to get stuck in a local minima and thus explore a larger region.
+The replicas with higher values of $\beta$ typically explore local regions.
+The choice of the temperature ladder and number of replicas governs the computational efficiency of the PT-MCMC and is the subject of much research.
+For instance, \citep{kone2005selection,patriksson2008temperature} describe an efficient method of finding the temperature ladder, and \citep{miasojedow2013adaptive} proposed a method for attentively adapting the temperature ladder based on the performance.